charleskoffler/clprolf/docs/clprolf_insights.md

 To keep flexible for Java (or else) developers, clprolf annotations are not mandatory at all, in the clprolf framework.
 For example, @Nature, @With_compat, and all other keywords, can be not used, in some cases or always.
 Even the concurrency keywords are in that case.
 The sole keywords that we must use in the clprolf framework are those about forced inheritance(@Forced_inh, and @Forced_int_inh).
 If we do not use @Nature, the nature check, obviously, will not be done.

-### The (optional) clprolf annotations and features for the inheritance by interfaces fans
+### The clprolf annotations and features for the inheritance by interfaces fans

-There is some optional features, for those who prefer talking about inheritance, for the interfaces, and aims to prefer an implementation-less world.
-So here, interfaces are viewed quite like classes without implementations.
+There is some features, for those who prefer talking about inheritance, for the interfaces, and aims to prefer an implementation-less world.
+So here, interfaces are viewed quite like classes without implementations, quite like pure abstract classes.
 These features are mandatory as soon as there are an inheritance of a version interface by another version interface.

 When a with_compat occured, it is quite like we would have change the API of the class used by the object, and replaced it by the wanted implemented interface.
 So the object becomes now in a new hierarchy, the hierarchy of the interface.
 And here is the implemented-less world, where we forget the implementation classes.
 In all this hierarchy, it could also have capacity and version inheritances.
 So we can optionaly add, in the case of a usage of interface for this pure interface world, @Agent (or all class roles allowed) above an interface declaration.
 And the class implementing this version interface should have exactly the same class role, for coherence.
 The compiler will check this: not an equivalent role, but exactly the same role(here @Agent, and not @Simu_real_obj, for example).
 The @Compat_interf_version would have an equivalent @Version_inh, and @Compat_interf_capacity = @Capacity_inh, especially for this vision.
 No class role can be write for a @Capacity_inh.

+The interfaces share the same inheritance hierarchy as the concrete classes (or an equivalent one).
+This is why saying that a class inherits an interface is, in fact, quite true.
+For example, if HorseImpl extends AnimalImpl and implements Horse, while Horse extends Animal and AnimalImpl implements Animal, then everything is aligned.
+We can therefore say that HorseImpl inherits from the interface Animal, just as it inherits from the class AnimalImpl.

+In Java, we often talk about simulated (multiple) inheritance when a class directly implements several interfaces.
+In fact, it is only at the point of use that polymorphism allows an interface to be treated as a parent type (for example, when referenced by a variable).
+Otherwise, the class inherits nothing from the interface — neither implementation, nor state, nor even method signatures, which must all be rewritten.

 The class roles used on the interfaces will be checked exactly the same way except that it will be in the hierarchy of the interface. @Forced_inh, and not @Forced_int_inh, has to be written to enforce the roles coherence rules.
 @Nature is allowed for the "extends" of an interface, even in case of multiple inheritance.
 So for the interfaces, we can have multiple natures, but the meaning of nature is still there.
 An agent-like role have to keep his nature(s) by extending interfaces with an equivalent role, and this is the same with the worker-agent-like interface roles.
 All the capacity interfaces are accepted for inheritance, because there can not have roles.